Independence Lost: Reception

 Academic reviewers praised the book's focus on the Gulf Coast region, moving away from traditional American Revolution histories' exclusive focus on the Thirteen Colonies themselves, while also connecting the region to the broader political and social environment of North America, especially to the relatively obscurity of the 18th century Gulf Coast.
 DuVal's emphasis on Native American groups to Revolution-era North America was also emphasized.
 Historian James F. Brooks favorably described DuVal's use of "kaleidoscopic narrative" in the diversity of biographical vignettes to present a varied view of the Revolutionary era, specifically praising the parallels drawn by DuVal between the evolution of Native American confederacies and the transformation of the United States into a unified state during the Confederation period.
 DuVal's narrative abilities received praise, particularly in her abilities to develop the historical characters analyzed in the book, her ability to unite the individual biographies into a single narrative, as well as in her vivid descriptions of battles and warfare.
 The New Yorker described the book as an "intrepid history", with praise for its expansive detail echoed by the Library Journal and The Journal of American History.
 The book's extensive use of primary materials has been noted as particularly admirable.

+Perhaps the greatest underlying unity may be that these approaches are based on the premise that there is a need to keep debunking the story you learned from your high school textbook about the Revolution and America’s post-revolutionary expansion if you are over the age of 45.